UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 Notes: This figure paints an entirely different picture of the event.
-It focuses on the recent declining trend in deaths, uses a positive green color, and has the bars facing upwards.
+It focuses on the recent declining trend in deaths, uses a positive green colour, and has the bars facing upwards.

 Both figures are correct and both use the same data, but they convey starkly distinct messages.